 - Volunteers will not be used to replace me; only qualified staff will serve in emergencies.

 - If I cannot secure a qualified substitute during an emergency, you will be asked to make arrangements to pick up your child (ren) and the program will close for the remainder of the day.

 - A copy of the letter notifying you of our procedure will be kept in each child’s file which is monitored annually by the State of Tennessee.

 **Please know that all staff must have a background check, fingerprinting, reference check and physical, prior to employment.

-At Creative Home Academy, our mission is to provide the best care and to have a positive influential effect on the children we serve.
+At Creative Home Academy, our mission is to provide the best early care and to have a positive influential effect on the children we serve.
 We will strive for excellence to ensure that your child is not only ready for school, but to also be successful in life.
 We strongly believe that when everyone plays their part, (parent, child and teacher) that a bright future awaits them.

-Our vision and goal is to ensure that each child enrolled in our care will receive the best quality of learning and care.
+Our vision and goal are to ensure that each child enrolled in our care will receive the best quality of learning and care.
 Our goal is to change the lives of our future by being role models of excellence.